Keep work parent-child relationships during CSV import to Jira Cloud

 You should be able to map the Parent field successfully after sub-tasks are enabled.

-Linked work items field is missing from screens in the project
+The linked work items field is missing from the screens in the project

 If the Issue ID or Parent fields are unavailable during mapping, ensure the Linked Issues field is included on all screens to resolve this issue.